-Ben Franklin Academy believes that an effective language arts program is critical to the education of each child.
-Students must develop the skills of reading, writing, and communication to find success in all areas of their education.
-The following curricula will be used to supplement the Core Knowledge Sequence and support Ben Franklin Academy’s emphasis on literacy:
+Ben Franklin Academy (BFA) believes that an effective language arts program is critical to the education of each child.
+Students must develop the skills of reading, writing and communication to succeed in all areas of their education.
+The following curricula will be used to supplement the Core Knowledge Sequence and support BFA’s emphasis on literacy:

-The Academy will utilize Treasures to educate students in all three language arts components: 1) reading, 2) writing, and 3) communicating.
-Consistent with Ben Franklin Academy’s focus on the individual student, Treasures contains embedded assessments that will be used frequently to place students into flexible ability groups throughout the grade level and ensure that all students are learning the same material, while being challenged on their individual level.
+BFA utilizes McGraw Hill's Treasures to educate students in all three language arts components: 1) reading, 2) writing and 3) communicating.
+Consistent with BFA's focus on the individual student, Treasures contains embedded assessments that are used frequently to place students into flexible ability groups throughout the grade level and ensure that all students are learning the same material, while being challenged on their individual level.
 Explicit instruction and ample practice ensure students’ growth in reading proficiency and vocabulary.
 Strong vocabulary skills are correlated to achievement throughout a student’s education.
 Treasures also introduces strategies for deeper comprehension of text.

 Accelerated Reader (grades K-8):

-The Academy will also supplement its literacy program with Accelerated Reader, which is intended to promote individualized reading practice and progress monitoring.
+BFA also supplements its literacy program with Accelerated Reader, which is intended to promote individualized reading practice and progress monitoring.
 This program allows the teacher to guide a student in selecting a book based on the Standardized Testing and Reporting (STAR) test, and then the student takes a computerized test that assesses the student’s comprehension of key elements of the book’s content.
 The teacher can use the reports to guide instruction, monitor student independent reading, and help the student select appropriate reading materials.